DenktMit-eG/rustcloak-operator/docs/src/index.md

 # About

 The rustcloak operator is a Kubernetes operator that manages Keycloak instances through the [Keycloak Admin API][1].
+The overall goal is to provide a cloud native management interface for Keycloak instances.

+## Goals

+* Manage Keycloak instances solely through kubernetes resources.[^1]

+* Provide a migration path for people that have been let down by Keycloak's own efforts to provide an operator.

-## Features
+## Non-Goals

-* Supports nearly all Keycloak endpoints.

-* Legacy mode to be used as a drop-in[^1] replacement for the [keycloak-realm-operator][2].

-* Supports multiple Keycloak instances.
+* Manage the deployment of Keycloak instances.

-## Non-Features

-While managing the lifecycle of Keycloak Objects is supported, we believe that the deployment of Keycloak itself is too inflexible to be managed by an operator.
-Modern deployment tools like Helm are better suited for this task.

-[^1]: While rustcloak can manage the CRDs of the keycloak-realm-operator it is currently
-      not able to manage instances that have been managed by the keycloak-realm-operator.
-      You currently need to redeploy Keycloak, allowing rustcloak have control over the lifecycle of the Keycloak objects.
+* Support other IdM solutions than Keycloak.

+[^1]: Most of the management interface can be already provisioned through rustcloak's CRDs
+      One notable exception are Subgroups.
+So currently Rustcloak can only handle a single layer of groups.

 [1]: https://www.keycloak.org/docs-api/latest/rest-api/